dennybritz/booknotes/sapiens.md

 In the year 1500, there were about 500 million Homo sapiens in the entire world.
 Today, there are 7 billion.

 In 1500, humanity consumed about 13 trillion calories of energy per day.
-Today, we consume 1,500 trillion calories a day.4 (Take a second look at those figures – human population has increased fourteen-fold, production 240-fold, and energy consumption 115-fold.)
+Today, we consume 1,500 trillion calories a day.
+(Take a second look at those figures – human population has increased fourteen-fold, production 240-fold, and energy consumption 115-fold.)

 This was not merely a historical achievement, but an evolutionary and even cosmic feat.
 During the previous 4 billion years of evolution, no organism managed even to leave the earth’s atmosphere, and certainly none left a foot or tentacle print on the moon.